 Lightning also sometimes leaves the cloud but stays in the sky, a phenomenon that can take many forms.
 It might jump to another cloud, or it might simply strike the air around the storm if enough charge has built up nearby.

 While cloud-based lightning doesn't normally bother humans on the surface, it can wreak havoc with our airplanes, rockets and other flying machines.
 Flight paths often lead passenger jets directly through large thunderstorms, and while lightning normally passes along on the outside of the plane, it's hard to completely protect any electrical system in such conditions.
-Company officials have said Air France Flight 447 was probably struck by lightning before disappearing over the Atlantic last month — it flew into a tropical storm just before losing power in both electrical systems — although a variety of other factors likely compounded that.
+In 2009, company officials said Air France Flight 447 was probably struck by lightning before disappearing over the Atlantic — it flew into a tropical storm just before losing power in both electrical systems — although a variety of other factors likely compounded that.
 NASA engineers at Cape Canaveral also are regularly plagued by lightning from Florida's merciless summer thunderstorms, which can delay launches and damage expensive equipment.

 Bolt from the blue